Powell Family Cooking

 • 1 tablespoon tomato paste

-• 2-3 yellow potatoes peeled and cut into large chunks
+• 2 to 3 yellow potatoes peeled and cut into large chunks

 • 2 large ripe tomatoes grated (or 1 14.5 ounce can crushed tomatoes)